Urotheca myersi

 Urotheca myersi is a species of snake in the subfamily Dipsadinae of the family Colubridae.
 The species is endemic to Costa Rica.

 Etymology

 The specific name, myersi, is in honor of American herpetologist Charles William Myers.

 Habitat

-The preferred natural habitat of U. myersi is forest, at altitudes of 1,500–2,255 m.
+The preferred natural habitat of Urotheca myersi is forest, at altitudes of 1,500–2,255 m.

 Description

-Dorsally, U. myersi is uniformly dark brown, except for the head which is lighter brown.
+Dorsally, Urotheca myersi is uniformly dark brown, except for the head which is lighter brown.
 Ventrally, it is bright canary yellow.